-In this comprehensive overview, we will explore the importance of movement in acting, the various movement techniques utilized by actors, and the benefits of incorporating movement into your acting practice.
+In this comprehensive overview, we will explore the importance of movement in acting, the various movement techniques utilized by actors, and the benefits of incorporating movement training into your actor training practice.

 The importance of movement in characterization